PedroZappa/42_fractol/README.md

 If the program is passed no arguments, it prints an error to `stderr`, displays the help page and exits cleanly.
 ___
 ##### `ft_args()`

+Checks if the arguments passed are valid.

+* First checks if the fractal type is valid.
+* Then attempts to set the input arguments:

 ```c
 int	ft_args(t_display *d, int argc, char **argv)
 {